 - We believe that all non-Jewish people who trust in Yeshua are grafted into Israel.
 While this does not make them Jewish, they are participants in the covenants of promise through adoption.
 (Ephesians 2:12; Romans 11:11-24; Jeremiah 31:33)

 - We believe that the Torah is a revelation of God’s righteousness and a description of the lifestyle of the redeemed community upon which the rest of Scripture builds.
 This includes God’s design for marriage between one man and one woman, which forms the basis for His design for the family.
 (Matthew 5:17-19; 2 Timothy 3:16-17)

 In early 2019, we were accepted into membership in the International Alliance of Messianic Congregations and Synagogues (IAMCS).
 The IAMCS is a branch of the Messianic Jewish Alliance of America (MJAA), and the largest association of Messianic congregations in the world.

-Since its formation, Kehilat Yeshua has been a part of the Foursquare denomination.
+Since its formation, Kehilat Yeshua has been a part of the Foursquare movement.
 Foursquare offers us accountability, networking, support, and freedom to practice our faith in our unique way.
 For more information, please read Our Relationship With the Greater Church.